nestjs/docs.nestjs.com/content/deployment.md

 $ mau deploy
 ```

-Sign up for [Mau](https://mau.nestjs.com/) today and deploy your NestJS applications with ease!
+Sign up today and [Deploy with Mau](https://mau.nestjs.com/ 'Deploy with Mau') to get your NestJS applications up and running on AWS in minutes!